danielgroen/wp-grid-visualizer/readme.txt

 > Shows a grid over your site which you can customize by clicking `ctrl` + `;`

-This is a lightweight plugin that allows you to use a css overlay grid for development purposes
+This is a lightweight plugin that allows you to use a css overlay grid for development purpouses

 **Features**